 The Buxton Mountain Time Trial is organised by Buxton Cycling Club on behalf of Cycling Time Trials and is held annually on Good Friday each year.

 The course is a circuit of 11 miles and for the 2021 event started and finished at Flash Bar.
 For 2021, we had three lap and two lap events.
 All except men had the option of riding two laps rather than three.
-Prizes for all other categories of rider are awarded in the two lap event.
+Prizes for all other categories of rider were awarded in the two lap event.
 Usually, all except men and a few veterans ride the two lap event.
 There are 390 metres of climbing per lap which, along with the variable weather, makes this one of the hardest time trial events in the country.
 It is set in the heart of the Peak District National Park and so takes place amidst beautiful scenery and so it’s a great day out if you come to watch by bike or car.
 Many family members, supporters and fans congregate in Longnor to watch the riders pass through each lap and if they fancy a break, there are plenty of pubs and cafes to keep them occupied.

 We would like to take this opportunity to thank, in addition to our sponsors:

 Hilary Sharpe who has been doing refreshments for 27 years.

 Tony Millington and Judith Soden our timekeepers for 2021.

 All the marshalls and others from Buxton Cycling Club and elsewhere who offer their help.